 Frequently Asked Questions

-Who qualifies* for 2021 Y2I?
+Who qualifies for the Y2I December 2021 Trip?

 Can teens who did not go to Hebrew school, who did not have a Bar or Bat Mitzvah, or who are not religious apply to Y2I?

 - Absolutely!
 There is no religious expectation, Jewish education requirement or Bar or Bat Mitzvah requirement for 2021 Y2I.

 - It may be determined that a teen is not ready for the Y2I experience through the interview and recommendation process.
 Otherwise, if a teen meets the criteria and is ready for the Y2I experience, we do not limit the number of participants.

 When will the trip to Israel take place?

 - Thursday, December 23, 2021 – Sunday, January 2, 2022